georgia-tech-db/evadb/docs/source/reference/ai/model-train-sklearn.rst

    CREATE FUNCTION IF NOT EXISTS PredictRent FROM
    ( SELECT number_of_rooms, number_of_bathrooms, days_on_market, rental_price FROM HomeRentals )
-   TYPE XGBoost
+   TYPE Sklearn
    PREDICT 'rental_price';

-In the above query, you are creating a new customized function by training a model from the ``HomeRentals`` table using the ``Flaml XGBoost`` framework.
+In the above query, you are creating a new customized function by training a model from the ``HomeRentals`` table using the ``Flaml Sklearn`` framework.
 The ``rental_price`` column will be the target column for predication, while the rest columns from the ``SELECT`` query are the inputs.

 3. Model Training Parameters